Best Camping Mattresses of 2026

 • Long packed size

-The two valves are easy to inflate and deflate: simply unroll the mattress, open the inflation valve, and wait about 10 minutes.
-When it’s nearly full, you can top it off with a couple of deep breaths to find your perfect firmness.
-In the morning, the one-way deflation valve makes for a fast and easy tear-down by dumping air quickly.
-New for 2025, Exped now offers the Mega Pump to inflate and deflate the MegaMat even quicker.
+The two valves are easy to inflate and deflate.
+Simply unroll the mattress, open the inflation valve, and wait about 10 minutes.
+When it’s nearly full, you can top it off with air with the included stuff sack.
+Exped also offers the Mega Pump to inflate and deflate the MegaMat even quicker.

 More: Exped MegaMat Full Review